p00temkin/hhnode/README.md

     ...
 ```

-Finally add a route to the RPC node using /rpc:
+Finally add a /rpc route to the RPC node in the server section:

 ```
     location /rpc {